-If you are using the awesome Atom editor from GitHub and working with this editor on several machines and don’t want to manually install and copy all of your downloaded plugins and your settings, this article will improve your productivity!
+You are using the awesome Atom editor from GitHub and working with this editor on several machines?
+You don't want to manually install and copy all of your downloaded plugins and your settings?
+Then this article will improve your productivity, as I'll show you how to sync Atom editor settings across multiple devices!

 I am using Atom on three different machines (my MacBook, a Desktop PC and my corporate laptop).
 While installing all my required plugins on these three machines I quickly realized that is quite cumbersome to have all the settings in sync.